markxnelson/weblogic-kubernetes-operator/content/security/rbac.md

 where it make sense to use the Kubernetes built-in roles.

 {{% notice info %}}
-For more information about Kubernetes roles, please see the [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) documentation.
+For more information about Kubernetes roles, see the [Kubernetes RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) documentation.
 {{% /notice %}}